Pop (1968 editions)

 Region 2 PAL DVD released 25th October 2004 by Universal (Unseen footage as extras)

-My favourite movie of all time.
-Filmed 1st September-mid October 1968 and directed by Donald Cammell and Nicolas Roeg "Performance" stars Mick Jagger as "Turner" (a reclusive former rock star living with a woman and a 16 year old girl in a ménage à trois, regularly taking hallucinogenic drugs) and James Fox as "Chaz" (a sadistic London gangster on the run from his employees having just murdered a betting shop owner).
+Filmed 1st September-mid October 1968 and directed by Donald Cammell and Nicolas Roeg, "Performance" stars Mick Jagger as "Turner" (a reclusive former rock star living with a woman and a 16 year old girl in a ménage à trois, regularly taking hallucinogenic drugs) and James Fox as "Chaz" (a sadistic London gangster on the run from his employees having just murdered a betting shop owner).
 The two lead character's personalities are pole opposites, yet by chance their two world's collide after Chaz overhears that a tenant is being evicted for non-payment of rent from "a perfect little hidey hole" (Turner's basement apartment).
 The soundtrack features music from Ry Cooder, Jack Nitzsche, Randy Newman, The Last Poets, Merry Clayton, Buffy Sainte-Marie and Mick Jagger.
 The release of the film was delayed due to problems with Warner Brothers - a wife of one of the executives reportedly vomited in shock at a test screening and it was shelved for nearly two years.

 3rd August 1970 (105 minutes, colour), British premiere 4th January 1971